antopalla02/SE4A_LucaOlmo_AntonioPalladino_FrancescaPensotti/RASD/RASD.md

 **Primary actor.** An authenticated `Client`.

-**Preconditions.** The client has at least one valid payment-and-contact configuration on the profile (the system does not collect payments, but the contact information must be present).
+**Preconditions.** The client has at least one valid contact configuration on the profile.

 **Main flow.**
 1. The client submits a new project specifying: title, description, set of required `Skill`s, maximum budget, application deadline *(WP2)*.